crux82/MM-IGLU/README.md

 # Introduction
 This repository contains the code for *MM-IGLU: Multi-Modal Interactive Grounded Language Understanding* accepted at the [LREC-COLING 2024](https://lrec-coling-2024.org/) conference, published by *Claudiu Daniel Hromei* (Tor Vergata, University of Rome), *Daniele Margiotta* (Tor Vergata, University of Rome), *Danilo Croce* (Tor Vergata, University of Rome) and *Roberto Basili* (Tor Vergata, University of Rome).
-The paper will be available [here](https://aclanthology.org/2024.lrec-main.1000/).
+The paper is available [here](https://aclanthology.org/2024.lrec-main.1000/)!

 *MM-IGLU* is a Multi-Modal dataset for Interactive Grounded Language Understanding, that expands the resource released during the [IGLU](https://github.com/microsoft/iglu-datasets) competition.
 While the competition was text-only, we expanded this resource by generating a 3d image for each representation of the world.